 What is COJG consortium training?

-COJG consortium training is an opportunity for employers to pool training resources and achieve common training goals.
+COJG consortium training is an opportunity for multiple employers to pool training resources and achieve common training goals.
 Most common among small employer networks and industry associations that represent multiple businesses, consortium training requires a lead applicant to coordinate training.
 This lead applicant is also responsible for coordinating other companies in the consortia, working with the training vendor, and handling incoming/outgoing payments.

 COJG consortiums receive funding contributions based on the size of companies included.
 If there is a large employer (100+ employees) in the training group, the consortium can access up to 50% of eligible training expenses to a maximum $10,000 per trainee.
 If all employers have less than 100 employees, then the consortium will qualify for up to 83% of training expenses.